hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 ### Within a form

-While less common, an Input Group can be used within a form when collecting related data, generating values like API keys, as well as for filtering within a search field.
+While less common, an Input Group can be used within a form collect related data, perform generative functions like creating API keys, and for filtering within a search field.

 !!!
 Do

-Use an Input Group in to perform a generative function within a form.
+Use an Input Group to perform a generative function within a form.

 ![Input Group API key example](/assets/components/form/input-group/input-group-example-form-01.png =450x*)
 !!!

 !!!
 Do

-Use an Input Group to determine the intended function of request or connection.
+Use an Input Group to determine the intended method of request or connection.

 ![Input Group method example](/assets/components/form/input-group/input-group-example-form-02.png =450x*)
 !!!